Structure & Reactivity in Chemistry

 Figure IM3.2.
 Carbon monoxide: not all the atoms have octets.

 There could be one bond, and two lone pairs on each atom.
-That isn't much better.
+That isn't any better.
+Carbon has six electrons around it and so does oxygen.
 Now neither atom has an octet.

 Figure IM3.3.
 Carbon monoxide: neither atoms have octets.